arnavsurve/Image-Encryption-Decryption/README.md

 # Image-Encryption-Decryption
-Image encryption and decryption script using XOR operation in Python.
+Image encryption and decryption script using XOR cypher in Python.